Fluoridation of water supply

 Ministry of Health funding has helped with the costs of making this change.

-Construction is complete and the system will be capable of fluoridation of these water supply areas by February 2025 in line with the directive.
+Construction is complete and the system is capable of fluoridation of these water supply areas in line with the directive.

 Council's position on fluoridation – 12 February 2025